20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 How To Reduce Hyperpigmentation? - Just Say No To These 6 Unhealthy Habits

-Hyperpigmentation is a skin condition, where an individual develops darkened patches on the face, neck or other body parts due to overproduction of melanin, (which again is a pigment that gives skin its unique colour).
+Hyperpigmentation is a skin condition where an individual develops darkened patches on the face, neck or other body parts due to overproduction of melanin (which again is a pigment that gives skin its unique colour).

-Factors such as prolonged sun exposure, hormonal fluctuations, inflammation, and certain medications—can trigger melanin mechanisms in skin, causing it to be created in excess.
+Factors such as prolonged sun exposure, hormonal fluctuations, inflammation, and certain medications can trigger melanin mechanisms in skin, causing it to be created in excess.
 Treatments, including topical products, light and laser therapy, microneedling, chemical peels, etc., are common science-backed solutions for hyperpigmentation.
 A board-certified dermatologist can help you find which method is best suited for your skin condition.

 Recent studies, however, also highlight the role of diet and lifestyle in reducing skin hyperpigmentation.
-The nutrients you take on a daily or your food habits may influence melanin creation and distribution.
-This can either lessen or worsen hyperpigmentation on face, neck, and other body parts.
-For example, the daily intake of processed, high-sugar foods have been linked with skin issues, like uneven pigmentation.
+The nutrients you take on a daily basis or your food habits may influence melanin creation and distribution.
+This can either lessen or worsen hyperpigmentation on the face, neck, and other body parts.
+For example, the daily intake of processed, high-sugar foods has been linked with skin issues, like uneven pigmentation.
 Stress or inadequate sleep also messes up hormonal balance.
 This may affect the regeneration capacity of skin cells.

 Let’s begin.